Friday, July 31, 2009

 Below is my full comment on the article, please submit your own and weigh in on the conversation!

 I would have to disagree with the statement that Pilates does not “deal with the problem at its core.”
 This is an ironic choice of words as core muscles are at the root of many low back injuries and pain, and core muscle strengthening is one of the most noted benefits of the Pilates method.
+The Journal of Orthopaedic & Sports Physical Therapy published the results of a study showing that:

 The results of the study support the hypothesis that an exercise therapy approach based on the Pilates method and directed at neuromuscular control mechanisms was efficacious in the treatment of a group of individuals with nonspecific chronic LBP.
 A 4-week treatment intervention was more efficacious than usual care in reducing average pain intensity and functional disability levels, changes were maintained over a 12-month period.